kisupov/grns/README.md

     * general integer division (`/src/rnsdiv.cuh`)
     * power-of-two scaling (`/src/rnsscal.cuh`)

-To efficiently perform these operations, the interval evaluation of the fractional representation of an RNS number is computed (`/src/rnseval.cuh`).
+Efficient execution of these operations relies on finite precision floating-point interval evaluations (`/src/rnseval.cuh`).
+See [this paper](https://dx.doi.org/10.1109/ACCESS.2020.2982365) for further details.
 Both serial (single-threaded) and parallel (n-threaded) GPU implementations of the above operations are available.
-See [this paper](https://dx.doi.org/10.1109/ACCESS.2020.2982365) for further details.

-2. Arithmetic over large integer represented in the RNS (`/src/mpint.cuh`).
+2. Arithmetic operations over large integers represented in the RNS (`/src/mpint.cuh`).
 A multiple-precision integer is represented by the sign, the significand in RNS, and the interval evaluation of the significand.
 Four basic arithmetic operations (addition, subtraction, multiplication, and division) are supported for CPU and CUDA.
 For samples of usage, see `/tests/test_verify_mpint.cu` and `/tests/test_perf_mpint.cu`.